Earthport/rest-api-docs/Guides/webhooks.md

 Webhooks are sent asynchronously and are not guaranteed to be delivered in order.
 We recommend that applications protect against duplicated events by making event processing idempotent.

 * You must use SSL/TLS for webhook URLs.
 Unsecured webhook URLs are only allowed in the sandbox environment.
-* Webhooks include an Origin header indicating which Earthport environment they were sent from.
+* Webhooks include an *origin* header indicating which Earthport environment they were sent from.
 This will be `https://api.earthport.com` for production, and `https://api-sandbox.earthport.com` for sandbox.
 * If you are validating webhook signatures then your endpoint should return a 498 Token Invalid error, should the signature be invalid.
 * You may optionally choose to  white list Earthport's webhook IP addresses (52.210.35.14 & 34.242.162.91).